TP-NOTE(1) Version 1.24.11 | Tp-Note documentation

 10 TEMPLATES

-All TP-Note’s workflows are customizable through its templates which are grouped in the ‘[scheme.tmpl]’ and in the ‘[scheme.tmpl_html]’ section of Tp-Nots’s configuration file.
+All TP-Note’s workflows are customizable through its templates which are grouped in the ‘[scheme.tmpl]’ and in the ‘[scheme.tmpl_html]’ section of Tp-Note’s configuration file.
 This chapter deals with ‘[scheme.tmpl]’ templates which are responsible for generating Tp-Note files. ‘[scheme.tmpl_html]’ templates concern only Tp-Note’s viewer feature and are discussed in the chapters: Customize the built-in note viewer_ and Choose your favourite web browser as note viewer.

 Tp-Note captures and stores its environment in Tera variables.
 For example, the variable ‘{{ dir_path }}’ is initialized with the note’s target directory.
 The variable ‘{{ clipboard }}’ contains the content of the clipboard.
 To learn more about Tera variables, launch Tp-Note with the ‘--debug trace’ option and observe what information it captures from its environment.